jrg94/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

       `Program.Instruction`)?
 Answer and explain:
         - Yes.
 NaturalNumber is base 10, and we track that in a constant called `RADIX`.
-    - Do your methods correctly layer on each other?
+    - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
       - Yes.
 The kernel methods `multiplyBy10` and `divideBy10` can be used to manipulate our natural number as needed.
 For example, to implement `increment`, we can trim the last digit off with `divideBy10`, add 1 to